This is a good example of how to reinvent a small apartment

 The main objective was to open the space up entirely.

 They removed all existing interior doors and replaced them with sliding partitions.
 This allowed for privacy when needed, but also totally transformed the area into a fluid space.
+If a more rustic feel is wanted, people may want a sliding barn door for their interior, it is all about what the owner wants and the design they envisioned.

 The kitchen was incorporated into the living area and all appliances were cleverly built-in so as to be unobtrusive as possible.
 In a small apartment – hidden compartments are essential to ensure no added clutter.